Skip to main content

 ➡️ Determine whether your funnel includes the proper steps and actions to keep users moving towards conversion.
 Are you measuring the correct user behavior?
 Compare funnels between different dates to see if there is an improvement or decline.

-• Optimize for higher revenue and conversions
+• Optimise for higher revenue and conversions

 ➡️ Funnels will help you focus on critical points in the journey to resolve friction, address user concerns, and drive measurable results.
 A funnel can give you data that can help drive data-driven decisions.

 For example, your funnel shows a drop-off between your homepage sessions and moving to your recently launched collection.
 This is an excellent opportunity to use the data to A/B test landing page copy, CTA, and design.
-A funnel can show you and your team where to prioritize A/B tests, CRO efforts, UI/UX enhancements, and any bug fixes that cause your customers friction.
+A funnel can show you and your team where to prioritise A/B tests, CRO efforts, UI/UX enhancements, and any bug fixes that cause your customers friction.

 Different types of Funnels